 - What extra-curricular activities can a pupil with Special Educational Needs access at school?

-- Who are the best people to talk to about SEN?
+- Who are the best people to talk to about SEND?

 We always encourage you to speak to your child’s class teacher about any concerns you may have about your child.
 However, if you have a specific concern about your child’s learning, special educational or additional need then the SENco can be available to speak to you.

-The SENco is a teacher who is responsible for supporting members of staff, parents/carers and pupils in meeting the additional needs of all children.
-They have specialised training in coordinating SEN across the school.
+The SENco is a teacher who is responsible for supporting members of staff, parents/carers/ and pupils in meeting the additional needs of all children.
+They have specialised training in coordinating SEND across the school.

 The name of our SENco is:

 They can be contacted by arranging an appointment through the Pastoral Manager or the school office

 The name of our Pastoral Manager is: